MakeSchool/iOS8-Notes/README.md

 ![image](instructionImages/Navigation_TableView.png)

 Now you will see a navigation bar above the table view.
-This indicates that the table view is sucessfully embedded inside of a navigation controller.
+This indicates that the table view is successfully embedded inside of a navigation controller.

 #Add Content to the App